 Popular is a blog on Freaky Trigger by Tom Ewing that reviews every British number-one hit single in chronological order.
 Ewing started writing it in 2003 – with Al Martino’s Here in my Heart from 1952 – and is now up to 1997.
-It’s a hell of a project; allowing you to see the context in which a hit becomes a hit, and how it is defined by the hits around it, but over time Popular’s become less about Ewing’s reviews and scores, insightful though he is, and more about the debates in the comments, which is one of the healthiest and most positive comments sections on the net (by which I don’t mean that everyone is positive about every record, but that is remarkably civil, with little time wasted on slanging matches and cheap point-scoring).
+It’s a hell of a project, allowing you to see the context in which a hit becomes a hit, and how it is defined by the hits around it.
+Over time Popular has become less about Ewing’s reviews and scores, insightful though he is, and more about the debates in the comments section, which is one of the healthiest and most positive on the net (by which I don’t mean that everyone is positive about every record, but that it is remarkably civil, with little time wasted on slanging matches and cheap point-scoring).

 I’ve posted there occasionally, but less since I started writing over here.
 I’ll contribute even less in future, I imagine – while I was at university in the early noughties I listened to the radio very seldom and had little idea what was number one in any given week, and as time went on my estrangement from chart music became almost total.

-The two Blur singles that immediately precede Beetlebum are Stereotypes and Charmless Man, released less than a year before Beetlebum, are the dregs of Blur’s Britpop period.
-The Great Escape is not a record I know well, but I do know it well enough to know that there were better songs on it that went unreleased as singles.
-Anyone hearing those ugly – indeed charmless – songs at the time and who wasn’t an undiscriminating Blur fanboy or girl could sense that they were at the end of the line with this sound.
-The jeering, garish aggressive sneeriness of them, while somewhat bracing, is cheap and cynical beside, say, Jarvis Cocker’s more thoughtful deconstruction of English class and aspirationism, and as for its success as pop music, well, it’s easy to see why Oasis’s (What’s the Story) Morning Glory was vastly more popular in the long term.
-They had to change.
+The two Blur singles that immediately precede Beetlebum, Stereotypes and Charmless Man (released less than a year before Beetlebum), are the dregs of Blur’s Britpop period.
+The Great Escape isn’t a record I know well, but I do know it well enough to know that there were better songs on it that weren’t as singles.
+Hearing those ugly – indeed charmless – songs at the time, it felt that that the band, and more particularly Albarn, was at the end of the line with that sound.
+The jeering, garish aggressive sneeriness of them, while bracing, is cheap and cynical beside, say, Jarvis Cocker’s more thoughtful deconstruction of English class and aspirationism.
+And as for its success as pop music, well, it’s easy to see why Oasis’s (What’s the Story) Morning Glory was vastly more popular in the long term.
+Blur had to change.

-Beetlebum was the start of Blur’s second act, laddish-geezer Albarn becoming serious-and-eclectic-songwriter Albarn.
-It wasn’t necessarily what all his fans wanted from him, or for him, but it undoubtedly opened him up to a different audience than he’d had previously (me, instance – Blur remains the only Albarn record I’ve ever parted with money for, and will likely remain so).
-But it’s not Albarn’s new perceived honesty, soul-baring and so on that sold me on Beetlebum – I don’t know how much of that is really in it, although it sounds more personal than anything he’d disseminated to a wide audience since at least To the End; pulling off the appearance of straightforward intimacy may have been another of his aesthetic coups.
-Nor is it the many nods to White Album-era Beatles, few songs from which I knew at the time.
+Beetlebum was the start of Blur’s second act, in which laddish-geezer Albarn became serious-and-eclectic-songwriter Albarn.
+It wasn’t necessarily what all his fans wanted from him, or for him, but it did open him up to a different audience than he’d had previously (me, instance – Blur remains the only Albarn record I’ve ever parted with money for, and will likely remain so).
+But it wasn’t Albarn’s new perceived honesty and soulfulness that sold me on Beetlebum – I don’t know how much honesty or so is really in it.
+Pulling off the appearance of straightforward intimacy may have been just another of his aesthetic coups.
+Nor was it the many nods to White Album-era Beatles, few songs from which I knew at the time.

 Not all of Blur was so successful.
 The only other songs I have much interest in hearing again now are Country Sad Ballad Man and, very occasionally, Song 2 and Essex Dogs.
 Many of the album’s other songs fall flat: M.O.R., a straightforward Bowie-in-Berlin rip, is embarrassing.
 Chinese Bombs proved that, whatever else they could do, Blur’s rhythm section couldn’t rock.
 Theme from Retro had a dub echo and an organ and not much idea what to do with either of them.
 But Beetlebum is a glorious success, Blur’s finest record bar none, and still the most compelling thing Albarn has done with any of his projects.